-As many of us will be ringing in the January 1st New Year with our resolutions and hoping for auspicious outcomes, Vietnamese Lunar New Year (Tết) celebrations will be happening on January 22, 2023, about a month prior to Mardi Gras (February 21).
+With many of us ringing in the January 1st New Year with our resolutions and hoping for auspicious outcomes, another renewal will be happening a few weeks later.
+Vietnamese Lunar New Year (Tết) celebrations will be on January 22, 2023, about a month prior to Mardi Gras Day (February 21, 2023).
 Some years, these events are closer together.
 How fortunate to have two New Years to ring in for another season of cross-cultural revelry.
 Dong Phuong Vietnamese Bakery is famous for their Mardi Gras King Cakes.
 It’s a great post-December holidays continued celebration that warms the early months of the year.
-While there’s no official Vietnamese Krewe in New Orleans represented with a parade, no overt integration into Mardi Gras, a collective of artists and filmmakers have started to get together and call themselves the “Viet Krewe” of which I am a member.
+While there’s no official Vietnamese American Krewe in New Orleans represented with a parade, no overt integration into Mardi Gras, a collective of artists and filmmakers have started to get together and call themselves the “Viet Krewe” of which I am a member.

 For many Asian-descendants, 2023 will mark the Year of the Water Rabbit, however, for members of the Vietnamese diaspora, it will be the Year of the Cat.
 (Another Asian zodiac difference with the twelve animal signs is that we of Vietnamese heritage have the Year of the [Water] Buffalo when other Asian groups have the Year of the Ox, according to my dad who was born in that year.)